10-Q 1 form10-q.htm

 Basis of Presentation

 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America (“US GAAP”) for interim financial information and with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, certain information and disclosures required by generally accepted accounting principles in annual financial statements have been omitted or condensed.
 These interim condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related disclosures included in our Annual Report on Form 10-K for the fiscal year ended October 31, 2023.
 The accompanying October 31, 2023 condensed consolidated balance sheet data was derived from the audited financial statements but does not include all disclosures required by US GAAP.
-The condensed consolidated financial statements include all adjustments of a normal recurring nature which, in the opinion of management, are necessary for a fair statement of our financial position as of January 31, 2024, and results of operations and cash flows for the interim periods represented.
-The results of operations for the three months ended January 31, 2024 are not necessarily indicative of the results to be expected for the year.
+The condensed consolidated financial statements include all adjustments of a normal recurring nature which, in the opinion of management, are necessary for a fair statement of our financial position as of July 31, 2024, and results of operations and cash flows for the interim periods represented.
+The results of operations for the three and nine months ended July 31, 2024 are not necessarily indicative of the results to be expected for the year.

 Noncontrolling Interest